osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 ## Map during navigation

+The map is used during navigation to determine your location, plan your route, and navigate your way around.
+During navigation, you can view the map with auto-center, move it around, and zoom in and out to see the desired area.
+The map can also display markers indicating points of interest, routes, weather conditions, road signs, and other objects that can help you navigate.
+The map can be updated in real-time and displays up-to-date information about traffic conditions, traffic jams, and other factors that can affect route planning.

 You can find out how the map behavior changes during navigation in OsmAnd app in the article [Configure map screen](../guidance/map-during-navigation.md).

 <Tabs groupId="operating-systems">